-- PLO1 [KW] Specify and articulate knowledge in relation to architecture. - PLO2 [CG] Identify, analyze and integrate architectural knowledge from various sources in producing potential solutions. - PLO3 [PS] Produce feasible solutions with consideration of appropriate design approach, process using effective architectural presentation. - PLO4 [IPS] Capable of working in a team and negotiate responsibly, adapting in various working environments and time conditions. - PLO5 [CS] Convey ideas and explain architectural solutions clearly and appropriately in verbal and written form to a given audience. - PLO6 [DS] Adopt and operate a broad range of digital tools for knowledge sourcing, information processing and formulating potential solutions. - PLO7 [NS] Comply to values set in architectural standards, regulations, guidelines, parameters and universal conventions. - PLO8 [LAR] Demonstrating ability to lead and manage cooperatively towards fulfilling pre-determined goals through effective decision making and capacity-building. - PLO9 [PRS] Adapt to the changing environments, engage in continuous learning, employing new knowledge and skills to address new challenges in the context of professional development. - PLO10 [ENT] Exhibit entrepreneurial skills in architectural or related creative endeavours.
+- PLO1 KNOWLEDGE AND UNDERSTANDING [KW] Specify and articulate knowledge in relation to architecture. - PLO2 COGNITIVE SKILLS [CG] Identify, analyze and integrate architectural knowledge from various sources in producing potential solutions. - PLO3 PRACTICAL SKILLS [PS] Produce feasible solutions with consideration of appropriate design approach, process using effective architectural presentation. - PLO4 INTERPERSONAL SKILLS [IPS] Capable of working in a team and negotiate responsibly, adapting in various working environments and time conditions. - PLO5 COMMUNICATION SKILLS [CS] Convey ideas and explain architectural solutions clearly and appropriately in verbal and written form to a given audience. - PLO6 DIGITAL SKILLS [DS] Adopt and operate a broad range of digital tools for knowledge sourcing, information processing and formulating potential solutions. - PLO7 NUMERACY SKILLS [NS] Comply to values set in architectural standards, regulations, guidelines, parameters and universal conventions. - PLO8 LEADERSHIP, AUTONOMY & RESPONSIBILITY [LAR] Demonstrating ability to lead and manage cooperatively towards fulfilling pre-determined goals through effective decision making and capacity-building. - PLO9 PERSONAL SKILLS [PRS] Adapt to the changing environments, engage in continuous learning, employing new knowledge and skills to address new challenges in the context of professional development. - PLO10 ENTREPRENEURIAL SKILLS [ENT] Exhibit entrepreneurial skills in architectural or related creative endeavours.

-PLO11 [ETS] Interpret collective responsibilities of architects in general and codes of architectural ethics particularly within the framework of accountability of architecture towards humanity.
+PLO11 ETHICS AND PROFESSIONALISM SKILLS [ETS] Interpret collective responsibilities of architects in general and codes of architectural ethics particularly within the framework of accountability of architecture towards humanity.

-Programme Accreditation
+7. Programme Accreditation

-The Bachelor of Science in Architecture with Honours programme is accredited by the Board of Architects Malaysia (LAM), Malaysian Institute of Architect (PAM) and recognised by Public Service Department (JPA).
+The Bachelor of Science in Architecture programme is recognised by the Board of Malaysian Architects (LAM), Association of Malaysian Architect (PAM) and Public Service Department (JPA).
 The UTM architecture programme is the first in the country acknowledged by PAM and LAM.
-The 3 years Bachelor of Science in Architecture with Honours is accredited for LAM/PAM Part I; and the following 2 years Master of Architecture is accredited for Part II.
+The 3 year Bachelor of Science in Architecture is accredited for LAM/PAM Part I; and the following 2 year Master of Architecture is accredited for Part II.

-UTM degree holders with Bachelor of Science in Architecture with Honours followed by the degree in Master of Architecture, and 2 years' experience are eligible to sit for the LAM Part III examination in order to be registered as professional architects.
+UTM degree holders with Bachelor of Science in Architecture and followed by degree in Master of Architecture, who have 2 years' experience are eligible to sit for the LAM Part III examination in order to be registered as professional architects.